 Independent living can be a great choice for seniors who can still manage themselves on a day-to-day basis, but who are looking to downsize or to have certain services close at hand, such as medical services.
-Typical independent living communities can vary broadly, but typically provide seniors with their own accommodation.
-Apartments, townhouses, and condos are all available as examples of independent living accommodation.
+Typical independent living communities can vary broadly, but usually provide seniors with their own accommodation.
+Apartments, townhouses, and condos are all available as examples of independent living accommodations.
 Among of the biggest benefits of independent living communities, also sometimes called retirement communities, are the social benefits they offer seniors.

 Top Articles in Independent LivingView All